The Software Engineer’s Career - Beyond Senior

 Action - what action do you expect the reader to do after reading your text (What desired action should the reader do afterwards?
 What would you consider to be a success after the reader reads your text?)

-iMpression - what impression will your text install in a reader? (in other words - how would they perceive you after reading the text?
+iMpression - what impression will your text instill in a reader? (in other words - how would they perceive you after reading the text?
 Would they think you are professional?
-Would they think you valued their time, but presenting the information clearly and succinctly?)
+Would they think you valued their time by presenting the information clearly and succinctly?)

 Here is an example: